tfgg/magres-format/README.md

 serialized as JSON by the .as_json() method and load JSON data with the .load_json() method.

-The module also include the useful magres.constants module, which gives the best-known gamma constants and quadrupole moments for all isotopes, the most common isotopes used in experiments, and useful helper functions such as K_to_J, which converts a reduced K tensor to a full J tensor.
+The module also include the useful magres.constants module, which gives the best-known gamma constants and quadrupole moments for all isotopes, the most common isotopes used in experiments, and helper functions such as K_to_J, which converts a reduced K tensor to a full J tensor.